stone-foundation/stone-js-node-cli-adapter/docs/command/CommandInput/classes/CommandInput.md

 `string`

-The message to display.
+The confirmation message to show.

 ##### fallback

 `boolean` = `false`

-The fallback value if no response is provided.
+The default value if the user provides no response (defaults to false).

 #### Returns